ExpediaGroup/kubernetes-sidecar-injector/README.md

 ```
 #### Label the namespace

-Before deploying an pod to see the side car being injected, one need to do one additional step.
+Before deploying a pod to see the side car being injected, one needs to do one additional step.

-[Registration spec of this mutating webhook](deployment/mutatingwebhook-template.yaml#L22) specifies that this webhook be attached to only pods deployed in namespaces with a label `haystack-sidecar-injector: enabled`
+[Registration spec of this mutating webhook](deployment/mutatingwebhook-template.yaml#L22) specifies that this webhook be called only for pods deployed in namespaces with a label `haystack-sidecar-injector: enabled`

 Following spec applies this label to `default` namespace